copenlu/fever-adversarial-attacks/README.md

 # Dataset Preparation
+The data used for training a fact checking model can be found at [HuggingFace fever_gold_evidence dataset](https://huggingface.co/datasets/copenlu/fever_gold_evidence)

 1. We join each claim with its gold evidence sentences from the Wikipedia pages.
 This is done for SUPPORTS and REFUTES classes as NEI do not have evidence.<br>
 `export PYTHONPATH=./`<br>